Loft Conversion Guide

 - Class B Enlargement or conversion of a dwelling that involves addition or alteration to the roof.

 The primary aims of planning control are to prevent excessive increases in the house volume and to prevent an increased height or substantial change of the shape of a roof that will affect the visual relationship of a building to its neighbours.
 However, planning permission is not required unless the roof volume is increased, in planning terms the ‘volume’ of a house includes the roof, whether occupied or not therefore merely converting the roof will not increase the existing volume.
 The advantage of using the space within the existing roof height and shape is that, in the majority of cases, planning approval will not be required for the conversion.
 However, if the roof conversion is part of a larger extension of the house, the total increased volume will have to comply with the statutory limits.
 Planning approval will always be required if there is a change of use of the building involved.
-Planning approval will also be required where rooflights/velux windows project above the roof plane on the slope facing the highway..
+Planning approval will also be required where roof windows project above the roof plane on the slope facing the highway..

 Permitted development rights are restricted in conservation areas, and areas of outstanding natural beauty and on any listed building.
 Any alteration to a building, which affects its appearance in these circumstances, will always require planning permission for any alteration.
-Any work to a listed building, even if it does not alter the appearance will required listed building consent.
+Any work to a listed building, even if it does not alter the appearance will require listed building consent.

-When a loft conversion on a building is planned, all building work must confirm with the statutory requirements of the relevant national Building Regulations, when a property or building exceeds two floors there are more stringent requirements to be met.
-These cover the requirements, such as structural stability, thermal insulation, fitness of materials etc. They are supported by examples of construction that are accepted as capable of meeting the requirements.
+When a loft conversion on a building is planned, all building work must conform with the statutory requirements of the relevant national Building Regulations, when a property or building exceeds two floors there are more stringent requirements to be met.
+These cover the requirements, such as structural stability, thermal insulation, fitness of materials etc. They are supported by examples of the construction that are accepted as capable of meeting the requirements.
 Other methods may be acceptable, but compliance must be demonstrated to the satisfaction of the Building Control Surveyor.
 Building Control Surveyors often adopt a flexible approach to conversion because of the individual nature of the work, but they should be consulted at an early stage in the design.

 Applying for planning and building consent

 If the proposed project requires planning consent then an application has to be made to the local authority using relevant application forms.
 The application has to include details of the design showing how it affects the appearance of buildings concerned.
 There is a fee payable to the local authority who are required to notify the applicant of the decision of the planning committee with an agreed time scale.
-The application can be made by anyone involved in the project, but is often made by the architect, surveyor or loft conversion specialist.
+The application can be made by anyone involved in the project but is often made by the architect, surveyor or loft conversion specialist.

-Building Regulation consent can be applied for in one of two ways, either a Full Plans Application or by giving a Building Notice.
+Building Regulation consent can be applied in one of two ways, either a Full Plans Application or by giving a Building Notice.
 A Full Plans Application is the most common route and involves sending in sets of plans showing all details and calculations subject to the Building Regulations.
 The local authority is required to give their decision within an agreed time scale.
 An inspection fee is payable to the Building Control Surveyor who will visit the loft conversion at key stages during construction to ensure that work complies with the regulations.

 The alternative of giving a Building Notice costs the same but the total fee must be paid when the Building Notice is given.
 Full plans are not required but it is probable that The Building Control Surveyor will request a layout plan of the loft conversion with details of beam sizes etc and may request support structural calculations.
 The Building Notice must be issued before work commences and the onus is on whoever is carrying out the work to comply with the Building Regulations.
 The Building Control Surveyor will visit the site frequently to ensure that work complies with the Regulations.